waresnew/waresnew/README.md

 <h1 align="center"> 👋 Hi, I'm Eric </h1>

-I make stuff when I have time + a good idea.
+I love turning my ideas into reality with code (when I have the time).

 ### Skills